DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-21-ConventionV5.md

 The die was a positive addition to the booth, and maybe with better signage it could be a bigger draw.

-**Stacks VS Slab** came from a conversation I had with Jim on discord.
+**Stacks VS Slab** came from a conversation I had with [Jim Crocker](https://twitter.com/jimlikesgames) on discord.
 He pointed out that stacks of books have a few big benefits for convention displays:

 1. People understand you are selling the books, not just advertising them.
 2. More people can look at the books; rather than just one customer at a time.